 Despite the atrocities of war, some kind of optimism took hold of Escher at the end of February 1943.
 It was fuelled by nature.
-On 20 February he writes in his diary: ‘two butterflies and lots of snowdrops around farmers gardens’.
-And on the 22 February: ‘first song of the blackbird’.
-On 3 March 1943 he even starts working on a new print.
-For this lithograph, Reptiles, he does have to borrow a stone.
+On 20 February he wrote in his diary: ‘two butterflies and lots of snowdrops around farmers gardens’.
+On the 22 February he jotted down: ‘first song of the blackbird’.
+On 3 March 1943 he even started working on a new print.
+For this lithograph, Reptiles, he did have to borrow a stone.
 That is why only 30 copies were printed*.

 On 19 August 1960 he gave a lecture in Cambridge, during which he said of this print: